KumarRobotics/kr_param_map/README.md

 The topics:

 - /read_grid_map/global_cloud: publish the point clouds
-- /read_grid_map/global_gridmap: publish the center points of the grid map
+- /read_grid_map/global_gridmap: publish the center points of the grid map with inflation

 ### 1.2 Sctructed Map Generator